ART CLEVELAND PLAY THERAPY ENDOWMENT SCHOLARSHIP - Fund #8557

 WALTER W. HUDSON DOCTORAL SCHOLARSHIP – Fund #5291

-Dr. Walter Hudson was a former faculty member and was named the first recipient of the prestigious Lifetime Achievement Award from the Society of Social Work & Research in 1999.
+Dr. Walter Hudson was a former faculty member named the first recipient of the prestigious Lifetime Achievement Award from the Society of Social Work & Research in 1999.
 Dr. Hudson was an international leader in measurement theory, development and testing of assessment and outcome evaluation tools, statistics, evidence-based practice methodology, and computer applications for practice.
 This award is intended to support Ph.D. students at the College of Social Work.